casdoor/casdoor-website/docs/permission/permission-configuration.md

 ---
-title: Configuring Permissions
+title: Permission configuration
-description: Using exposed Casbin APIs to manage users' access rights in an organization
+description: Configure Casbin permission policies and each field on the Edit Permission page.
-keywords: [permissions, Casbin]
+keywords: [permissions, Casbin, policy, model]
 authors: [MagicalSheep]
 ---

-This page explains each field in the **Edit Permission** page where you configure permission policies for your [organization](/docs/organization/overview).
+This page describes the fields on the **Edit Permission** form, where you define permission policies for an [organization](/docs/organization/overview).

-## Accessing the Permission Configuration
+## Opening the form

-To access the permission configuration page:

-1. Log in to your Casdoor instance
+1. Sign in to Casdoor.
-2. Navigate to **Permissions** in the sidebar
+2. Go to **Permissions** in the sidebar.
-3. Click **Add** to create a new permission or click on an existing permission to edit it
+3. Click **Add** for a new policy or open an existing one to edit.

 ![Permission Edit Page](/img/permission/permission_edit.png)

-## Configuration Fields
+## Fields

-### Basic Information
+### Basic information

-#### Organization

-The name of the [organization](/docs/organization/overview) to which the policy belongs.
-An organization can have multiple permission policy files.
-You can select the organization from the dropdown menu in the **Edit Permission** page.
+**Organization** — The [organization](/docs/organization/overview) that owns this policy.
+One org can have multiple permission policies.
+Choose from the dropdown.

-#### Name

-The globally unique name of the permission policy in the organization.
-It is used to identify the policy file.
+**Name** — Unique identifier for the policy inside the organization.
+Must be unique; it is used when calling [Casbin APIs](/docs/permission/exposed-casbin-apis).

-- Must be unique within the organization
-- Used as the identifier when calling [Casbin APIs](/docs/permission/exposed-casbin-apis)

-#### Display name

-A user-friendly name for the permission policy.
-This is shown in the Casdoor Web UI for better readability.
+**Display name** — Label shown in the UI.

-### Model and Storage Configuration
+### Model and storage

-#### Model

-The name of the model file that describes the structure and matching patterns of the permission policy.
-You can configure models in the **Edit Model** page.

-Models define how permission checks are performed.
-For example:

-- Simple ACL (Access Control List)
-- RBAC (Role-Based Access Control)
-- ABAC (Attribute-Based Access Control)

-Learn more about models in the [Casbin documentation](https://casbin.org/docs/supported-models).
+**Model** — The model that defines how this policy is evaluated (ACL, RBAC, ABAC, etc.).
+Create and edit models on the **Models** page.
+Examples:

+- ACL, RBAC, ABAC — see [Casbin supported models](https://casbin.org/docs/supported-models).

 :::tip

-Use the [Casbin Online Editor](https://casbin.org/editor) to create and test your model before adding it to Casdoor.
+Design and test models in the [Casbin Online Editor](https://casbin.org/editor), then add them in Casdoor.
 :::

-#### Adapter
+**Adapter**

 This field specifies the database table name where the permission policy rules are stored.